geefr/vsgvr/readme.md

 Issue                        | Status
 -----------------------------|-------
-Segfault on exit             | Only on my laptop (quadro M2000), using null steamvr headset?
+Segfault on exit             | Only on Linux?
 Lighting isn't correct       | likely due to axes swap in view matrix - Shaders include hardcoded light source, which isn't transformed by the view matrix..
 HMD Tracking is laggy        | Recent improvements, but not perfect.
 Tracking slightly delayed, should switch to explicit frame timings or otherwise fight waitGetPoses..